wyphan/amrex-tutorials/Docs/source/index.rst

 * :ref:`modindex`
 * :ref:`search`

-The copyright notice of AMReX is included in the AMReX home directory as README.md.
+The copyright notice of AMReX is included in the AMReX home directory as `README.md`.

-Your use of this software is under the 3-clause BSD license -- the license agreement is included in the AMReX home directory as license.txt.
+Your use of this software is under the 3-clause BSD license -- the license agreement is included in the AMReX home directory as `license.txt`.

 For a pdf version of this documentation, click :download:`here <amrex.pdf>`.